bmcgowan0787/Class-14--Boosting/Boosting_Trees_-_Team_5.md

 # Recall shrinkage can be 0.1 to 0.001.
 The smaller the shrinkage parameter (lambda) the greater the number of trees necessary
 ```

-Let's analyze the boosting effects by using summary().

 ``` r
 summary(boost.boston)